 What if My Aging Parent was Injured in a Fall?

 Unfortunately, this scenario is all too common.
 As our bodies age, we become more susceptible to falling, and we face greater injury risks when we fall.
 If your aging parent was injured in a fall at a nursing home, long-term care facility, or elsewhere, you should contact a lawyer to discuss your family’s options.

 How to Protect Your Rights Under Florida’s Premises Liability Laws

 Regardless of what happened, if you think that you or your family may have a premises liability claim, there are some steps you should take right away.
 To protect your rights under Florida’s premises liability laws, you should:

 As discussed above, seeking treatment promptly is important for linking your (or your loved one’s) injuries to the fall.
 If you aren’t sure where to go for treatment, we can help you.

 2. Preserve All Evidence

 Preserve any evidence you have in your possession.
-This includes things like photos or videos you took with your phone, any damaged clothing or personal items, your copy of the incident report (if you reported the fall), and any medical records or scans that are related to the accident.
+This includes photos or videos you took with your phone, any damaged clothing or personal items, your copy of the incident report (if you reported the fall), and any medical records or scans related to the accident.

 3. Take Detailed Notes

 It would help if you wrote down everything you remember about the accident as soon as possible.
 Do not leave out any details, even if they seem unimportant.
-Your lawyer will be able to decide what is relevant and use this information to help build your claim.
+Your lawyer can decide what is relevant and use this information to help build your claim.